Nonlinear Traces: Traces in category theory

 \begin{proof} The construction is obtained from following a minor expansion of the diagram proving Proposition \ref{tracefunctoriality}.
 The additional moves needed are commuting the commuting structures past the symmetry $m$ of the trace and the unit and counits of the adjunctions.
 These all follow immediately from the 2-categorical interchange law for natural transformations. \end{proof}

-\begin{remark} One expects the full functoriality of the trace $\Tr$ to take the following form.
+\begin{remark} The full functoriality of the trace $\Tr$ takes roughly the following form, see~\cite{HSS} for a detailed treatment.
 Define the {\em loop category} $\cL^{cont}\cA$ to be the symmetric monoidal $\oo$-category with objects consisting of pairs $(A,\Phi_A)$ of a dualizable object $A\in \cA$ equipped with a (not necessarily continuous) endomorphism $\Phi_A$, and morphisms given by pairs $(\Psi,\psi)$ as above with $\Psi$ continuous.
-One expects taking traces to extend to a symmetric monoidal functor
+Taking traces to extend to a symmetric monoidal functor

 extending the dimension functor

 for constant loops $\Phi_A= \id_A$, and trivial commuting structures $\psi = \id_{\Psi}$.

 In order to capture the full cyclic symmetry of the trace $\Tr$, one should further extend it to a homotopical trace valued in $\Omega \cA$, or in other words, to the appropriate full cyclic bar construction (of which the above forms only the one-simplices). \end{remark} .